Jordyn Woods Rocks Black Bra In Latest Instagram Update

 “Hope you have a good time through out your stay in lagos Nigeria,” another commented.

-Earlier this week, The Inquisitr shared that a lot of Woods’ fans had been noticing her reported 50 pounds weight loss.
+Earlier this week, The Inquisitr shared that a lot of Woods’ fans had been noticing her reported 50-pound weight loss.
 According to a report from The Daily Mail, Jordyn has dropped a ton of weight over the past few months and fans have definitely noticed.
 Many of Jordyn’s followers have been taking to her social media account to comment on the weight loss and let her know how amazing she looks.

 “Ya losing weight sis I need to catch up on that summer body”